So, you want a year-round greenhouse? Time to dig deep (literally).

 There are a few different options for greenhouse foundations.
 We’ll run through them here (listed in order from simplest / least work to most complex / most work):

-Concrete Slab – On grade with thickened edge
+- Concrete Slab – On grade with a thickened edge

 In any of these cases, we recommend first contacting us, and talking to a structural engineer before beginning the project.
 If your greenhouse needs to be permitted, a foundation plan may be required.
 At Ceres, we offer consulting and optional foundation plans as a part of our solar greenhouse design and installation packages.